Itinerary:

 Take a stroll

-Immerse yourself in nature and spot local wildlife by walking along the North Gorge Headland, where you’ll spot kangaroos, and turtles, manta rays and whales (from June to November) just off the coast.
-Head to Amity Point to spot dolphins at the jetty and koalas at the camping ground.
+From the top of Point Lookout, you can immerse yourself in nature and spot local wildlife by doing the North Gorge Walk.
+Keep your eyes peeled for the local kangaroos, turtles, manta rays and whales (from June to November) that frequent this area of the coast.
+You can also head to Amity Point, where you can spot dolphins at the jetty and koalas throughout the camping ground.

 Watch out for whales

-After the gorge walk, head towards Cylinder Beach.
-On the way, look for the bushwalks that trail off the main road.
-The Whale Trail is a peaceful and shaded walk that takes you out of the sun and has raised platforms and vantage points to spot whales.
-The walk is 950m and ends at Deadman’s Beach.
+After completing the Gorge Walk, start to make your way towards Cylinder Beach and on the way, look for the bushwalks that trail off the main road.
+The Whale Trail is a peaceful and shaded walk that has raised platforms and vantage points to spot whales during the whale migration season (June to November).
+The walk is only a short 950 metres and ends at Deadman’s Beach.

 Take a dip

-Keep following the beaches until you reach picture-perfect Cylinder Beach.
-The waves at this patrolled surf beach are usually quite calm, making it an ideal place for a swim.
-There are also barbecue and playground facilities here.
+Keep following the beaches until you reach the picture-perfect Cylinder Beach.
+The waves at this patrolled surf beach are usually quite calm, making it an ideal place for a swim for all levels for swimmers.
+There are also barbecue and playground facilities here for you to spend as long as your heart desires.

 Learn to surf